vineethkumarv/sv-wiki/Control-Flow.md

 ![Untitled Diagram-Page-6 drawio (3)](https://user-images.githubusercontent.com/110447788/188300519-a4af7834-91ea-44c9-9f11-c61f7497efbb.png)

-                             Fig - 17: Output: In unique case, no conditions are true
+                             Fig - 17: Output: In a unique case, no conditions are true

 In the above output, all the condition is false so the unique case gives a warning with no error.